 - Additionally, they need to be able to manage the team and ensure that everyone is working towards the same goal.

-1. Identify Your Market Positioning
+Identify Your Market Positioning

-2. Understand Your Competitors
+Understand Your Competitors

 Next in line, it becomes imperative to carefully study your competitors and their offerings to stay ahead of them.

 Set Your Objectives

-4. Create a Roadmap
+Create a Roadmap

-This is where things start to take shape.
+At this step, things will start to take shape.
 With your product goals in hand, you can now create a roadmap that outlines the steps needed to achieve them.
-The level of detail will vary depending on the complexity of your product.
+Team leaders can take assistance from the product roadmap software for this purpose.

-5. Gather Feedback and iterate
+Gather feedback and iterate

 The final step is to put your product out in the market and gather feedback from customers.
 Use this feedback to improve your product and make course corrections as needed.

-Let’s look at a few of the major distinguishing points between the two and how they are bought in synergy to achieve maximum output.
+Now that you have a slight idea that strategic thinking and planning are the same tree branches.
+Let’s look at a few major distinguishing points between the two and how they are bought in synergy to achieve maximum output.

-While strategic planning can be static in specific projects.
+Strategic thinking is dynamic and ongoing, while strategic planning can be static in specific projects.

-While strategic planning can be both short-term and long-term oriented.
+Strategic thinking is future-oriented.
+On the other hand, strategic planning can be short-term and long-term oriented.

 Scope or Focus

 The focus of strategic thinking is on creating options for organizational success.

-Whereas, the focus of strategic planning is on choosing a particular path to achieve desired outcomes
+Whereas the focus of strategic planning is on choosing a particular path to achieve desired outcomes

 Level of Detail

 Use of Tools and Techniques

-The tools and techniques used in strategic thinking are creativity, intuition, and analysis,
+The tools and techniques used in strategic thinking are creativity, intuition, and analysis.

-While the tools and techniques used in strategic planning are more implementation and organization-based.
+On the other hand, the tools and techniques used in strategic planning are more implementation and organization-based.

 Purpose and Objective

-Strategic thinking is about ‘What and When’.
+Strategic thinking is about ‘What and When.’

-While Strategic planning is about ‘How’.
+While Strategic planning is about ‘How.’

 Strategic planning is needed to implement a chosen strategy through implementation plans, monitoring, and control.